MatAtBread/fast-async/README.md

 fast-async
 ==========

-'fast-async' is a _Babel v6.x.x_ plugin that implements the ES7 keywords `async` and `await` using syntax transformation at compile-time, rather than generators.
+'fast-async' is a _Babel v6 and v7_ plugin that implements the ES7 keywords `async` and `await` using syntax transformation at compile-time, rather than generators.

 The main reason for using 'fast-async' as opposed to Babel's default implementation of async/await is